Quick tips on expanding your network and why it’s so important.

 They connected to me, I connected my friends, my friends connected their friends and suddenly, they had a whole new community invested in their idea and brand.
 What started with an individual (me), grew to my network (1st degree friends), and then on to their friends.
-Before you knew it, Kevin Bacon was buying into it (haha)
+Before you knew it, Kevin Bacon’s six degrees of separation was buying into it.

 I messaged her on instagram because i couldn’t find where to buy them.
 She’s looking for retailers and an order for me would be 4–6 weeks away.
 I went into my local “museum/cutesy” store, Scout, because I needed one sooner.
 I told the owner about Burge.on and you know what?
-Scout’s owner is going to reach out to Burge.on because it’s a product they should be selling.
+Scout’s owner reached out to Burge.on because it’s a product they should be selling.

 Molly Beck has an idea.
 Her book, “Reach Out: The Simple Strategy to Expand Your Network and Increase Your Influence” tells us how she starts genuine professional relationships.
 She’s an introvert and every single day at 9:15 AM Molly reaches out to a new person in her network.
 You can listen to The Growth Show Podcast (by Hubspot) and hear a little bit more about her methods before buying the book.
 It’s how a little can do a lot.